DropSnorz/OwlPlug/doc/ThirdParty_Store_Specification.md

 ### Target

 A Target is just a simple string describing main target environments of a plugin.
-You must use following identifiers.
+You must use following identifiers:
 * Windows 32 bit: `win32`
 * Windows 64 bit: `win64`
 * OSX: `osx`
+* Linux: `linux`

 For example, in case of a win 64 bit release, you should sepcify `win64`.
 If a bundle contains both x64 and x86 windows distributions, you can have an array of target like this `["win64", "win32"]`.
 This is **not** a compatibility flag so if you are distributing Win 32 release only, you should **not** specify `win64`.